metaweidner/metaweidner.github.io/_includes/components/personal_intro.md

-Andrew has lived, worked, and studied in many locations around the United States and Europe:
+I have lived, worked, and studied in many locations around the United States and Europe:
 * Northfield, Minnesota
 * Heiligenhaus, Germany
 * Grinnell, Iowa